Tor vs VPN vs Proxy: Which Should I Use To Secure My Internet?

 Sidestep Region Locks

 Websites use your IP address to identify your physical location.
-Since proxies, Tor, and VPN software hide your IP address, you can access content you wouldn’t be able to otherwise.
+Since Tor vs VPN vs Proxy software hides your IP address, you can access the content you wouldn’t be able to otherwise.
 This is a landmark feature that many VPN and proxy services advertise as a key selling point.
-Both are potentially good solutions to a region lock, so choosing between proxy vs VPN will hinge on other factors.
+Both are potentially good solutions to a region lock, so choosing between Tor vs VPN vs Proxy will hinge on other factors.

 Resist Authoritarian Governments

 Common uses for internet anonymity are generally innocuous, but in some regions, it’s a deadly serious affair.
 Many governments around the world utilize surveillance and website restrictions due to the threat that free information poses to their reign.

 Dissidents and political activists may hide their data to safely organize and access outside news sources.
 Anywhere that a government repeals protections for internet privacy, it’s common to see skyrocketing demand for data protection services.
 In recent years, this appears to have played out in the United States after the FCC repealed net neutrality as well as in Hong Kong.

 Tor vs VPN vs Proxy: Online Privacy Basics

 There are a few key terms to understand when it comes to online privacy.
 First off is your IP address.
 This is a digital address that each device uses to interact with the internet.
 Data transmits from your IP address to websites and back from websites to your IP address.
 An internet-connected device has several points where third parties can access the data.
 Your internet service provider can record your search history itself, and any third party can track it during transit via traffic analysis.
 Finally, your data is only as secure as the website that represents its internet destination.